-School Risk Factors for Terrace Park Elementary (Edmonds SD)
+School Risk Factors for Cedar Way Elementary (Edmonds SD)

 - Researchers at the University of Washington (UW) developed a public health model for the prevention of youth substance abuse.
 They identified risk factors that predict youth substance use, and protective factors that can protect youth from the effects of those risks.
 Prevention strategies are designed to lower risk and increase protection. - Each "factor" in the HYS is measured with two or more questions to include multiple dimensions of the risk or protective factor.
 The charts and tables below refer to the "percent of students at risk," which is defined as the percent of students whose scores were above a risk cutpoint determined by UW researchers.
 We also report some of the individual questions. - Risk factors in the school environment are those perceptions related to connection and commitment to school.
-Kids who are not doing well academically, or who don't believe that school is important, are likely to feel less connected and less committed to school and likely to be those same kids who are experimenting with drugs, or having trouble with depression. - Researchers have identified best practice programs that can decrease risk factors and build supportive school culture.
+Kids who are not doing well academically, or who don't believe that school is important, are likely to feel less connected and less committed to school and likely to be those same kids who are experimenting with drugs, or having trouble with depression.